stoqs/stoqs/doc/papers/README.md

 Examine the resulting .pdf file using gs(1) on Linux, or copy it to /vagrant and view it with your host OS's PDF viewer.
-For quick cycles on editing execute this command and leave the MacOS Preview app opened on the file ~/Vagrants/stoqsvm/VisualizingDatawithSTOQS.pdf:
+For quick cycles on editing execute this command and leave the MacOS Preview app (or other PDF viewer) opened on the file ~/Vagrants/stoqsvm/VisualizingDatawithSTOQS.pdf:

     pdflatex VisualizingDatawithSTOQS.tex && bibtex VisualizingDatawithSTOQS && pdflatex VisualizingDatawithSTOQS.tex && cp VisualizingDatawithSTOQS.pdf /vagrant